 Gorman Chairback offers an ADA accessible cabin with electricity, private bathroom with shower, and propane heat.
 The main lodge is also ADA accessible with hardened gravel paths throughout camp that are snow covered in the winter.

 AMC has a long-standing commitment to using its huts, lodges, and sporting camps as models for sustainable operations and environmental stewardship.
-At Gorman Chairback, we have a solar array with a backup diesel generator, composting toilets and offer a green tour to teach our guest about these practices.
-Our food is locally sourced and we compost food waste as well.
+At Gorman Chairback, we have a solar array, composting toilets and offer a green tour to teach our guests about these practices.
+Additionally, we compost our food waste and recycle.